learn-co-students/careers-job-search-actionplan-london-web-career-021819/README.md

 5. **Send those drafts** to your coach
 6. Once you get feedback, **send your polished emails** to these potential new contacts!

+## Approach #2 - Using Job Postings to Guide Your Outreach
+1. Use sites like LinkedIn, StackoverflowCareers, Indeed, and other niche job search sites to create a list of jobs that you’re interested in.
+Start with 20.
+2. Next, **look up people** who work at those companies via an advanced search on LinkedIn.
+Not sure how to do this?
+We have a [future lesson](https://github.com/learn-co-curriculum/linkedin-for-research-and-networking) on just that, but here are some quick tips below.
+  - Do an advanced search where you look up people with that company on their profile and a specific job title or keyword.
+Focus on “engineers”, “developers”, and people who work in human resources or recruiting (sometimes called “talent acquisition”).
+  - List at least 1 of each kind of employee (1 dev and 1 person working in recruiting/HR) in your Tracker on the “leads” tab.
+You can reach out to both on the same day or stagger your outreach, whichever you prefer.
+3. **Locate the contact information** for these people.
+This [website](https://www.linkedin.com/pulse/20140915184621-60525567-how-to-find-email-addresses?trk=hb_ntf_MEGAPHONE_ARTICLE_POST&trk=hb_ntf_MEGAPHONE_ARTICLE_POST) can help you figure that out.
+4. **Draft emails** to the people you plan to reach out to.
+Again we’ll cover communication best practices in future lessons, but here’s an example of an upcoming [lesson] (https://github.com/learn-co-curriculum/careers-opening-the-line-of-communication) that’ll help you with this.
+5. **Send those drafts** to your coach
+6. Once you get feedback, **send your polished emails** to these potential new contacts!

+Notice that both of these approaches are very similar.
+The main difference is in the first step.
+Are you looking at companies?
+Or are you looking at jobs?
+And if you’re looking at jobs, then it’s a good idea to prioritize finding the contact info of someone who works in HR since the company is actively looking to fill positions.

+After that, you’ll draft emails and send them to your coach for review.
+Since we expect three emails from you every day, it might be best to plan ahead so that you can get the appropriate feedback from your coach.
+In other words, if you still haven’t sent out your emails for Tuesday, then don’t wait until Tuesday morning to get feedback from your coach!

+This might sound like a lot of work, and in fact, it is.
+But when you’re prepared, focused, and have a plan of action, you’ll stop thinking of it as a chore and instead just one big exciting step to get you closer to where you want to be!

 <p class='util--hide'>View <a href='https://learn.co/lessons/careers-job-search-tracker'>Careers Job Search Tracker</a> on Learn.co and start learning to code for free.</p>